Wake Forest Outdoors

 Wake Forest Charity Car Show

-The Wake Forest Charity Car Show is Saturday, June 15, from 9:00 AM – 2:00 PM.
+The Wake Forest Charity Car Show is Saturday, June 20, from 9:00 AM – 2:00 PM.
 Presented by Wake Forest Downtown, Inc., the event will take place along S. White Street in Downtown Wake Forest.
-This year’s Grand Sponsor is Auction Direct USA.
-Benefitting several area charities, this free event will showcase vehicles of all makes and models, including muscle cars, sports cars, pony cars, classic and antique autos, street rods, and trucks.
+Benefiting several area charities, this free event will showcase vehicles of all makes and models, including muscle cars, sports cars, pony cars, classic and antique autos, street rods, and trucks.
 Visit wakeforestnc.gov and search “Car Show.”

-Be the first to know about Town of Wake Forest announcements, programs, and special events by signing up for E-Notifier at www.wakeforestnc.gov/enotifier.aspx, downloading the Town of Wake Forest app at www.wakeforestnc.gov/app.aspx, visiting the Town’s website at wakeforestnc.gov, or following the Town on social media @TownofWakeForest.
+Always be the first to know about Town of Wake Forest announcements, programs, and special events by signing up for E-Notifier, downloading the Town of Wake Forest app, visiting the Town’s website, or following the Town on social media @TownofWakeForest.
+For complete details, visit wakeforestnc.gov and search “Communications.”

-Anna Bolton is the marketing and business relations specialist for the Town of Wake Forest.
-To learn more sponsorship opportunities for these events, contact Anna at 919-610-4916 or email@example.com.
+The marketing and business relations associate for the Town of Wake Forest.
+To learn more about town events, sponsorship opportunities, and how you can be involved, contact Amanda.